josephleblanc/rag_workspace/parser/instructions/aider_instructions.md

     *   Added debug prints to `EnumInfoExtractor::extract` to trace execution.
     *   Refactored `EnumInfoExtractor` to use `extract_enum_variants` helper.
     *   Successfully extracted enum variants and updated the printed table.
+    *   Extracted macros.
+    *   Extracted function parameters and identified methods (`&self` functions).
 *   **Next Steps:**
+    1. Implement saving of function parameter and method information to the `ron` file.
+    2. Update the printed table to display function parameter and method information.
-    1. Consider adding more detailed information about enum variants to the printed table (e.g., the types of tuple or struct variants).
+    3. Consider adding more detailed information about function parameters to the printed table (e.g., the types of parameters).
-    2. Move on to extracting macros.

-Hello Future Self,

-The current focus is on debugging the `EnumInfoExtractor`.
-The debug output should give you a better understanding of why the enum variants are not being extracted.
-Remember to check the tree-sitter queries and the structure of the AST.
-Good luck!